dakira/git-kochbuch/laravel/packages.md

 - [Async](https://github.com/spatie/async), Library for asynchronous and parallel processing
 - [Purgecss wrapper for Laravel Mix](https://github.com/spatie/laravel-mix-purgecss), removes all unused CSS in production
 - [Laravel Excel](https://github.com/Maatwebsite/Laravel-Excel), Excel and CSV export/import for Laravel
+- [Read and write simple Excel and CSV files](https://github.com/spatie/simple-excel), This package allows you to easily read and write simple Excel and CSV files.
+Behind the scenes generators are used to ensure low memory usage, even when working with large files.
 - [Tenancy](https://laravel-tenancy.com), Tenancy allows you to easily scaffold a multi-tenant SaaS platform on top of the Laravel framework.
+- [ClamAV Virus Validator For Laravel](https://github.com/sunspikes/clamav-validator), A custom Laravel virus validator based on ClamAV anti-virus scanner for file uploads
+- [Laravel Honetpot](https://github.com/spatie/laravel-honeypot), Preventing spam submitted through forms
+- [Laravel Stats Tracker](https://github.com/antonioribeiro/tracker), Tracker gathers a lot of information from your requests to identify and store

 ## Full Apps